defold/extender/README.md

 * Then, start a container based on that image by running: `./server/scripts/run.sh`.

 ### Stop
 * Just hit `Ctrl-C`.

 ### Debug

 #### Docker container

 * When the container is running, then run `./server/scripts/debug.sh`.
 It connects to the container and executes bash.

 ## Operations

 The Extender service runs on [AWS EC2 Container Service](https://aws.amazon.com/ecs/), which is a platform for operating Docker containers running on EC2 instances.
 It runs in the cluster called prod-eu-west1.

  _NOTE: The EC2 instances in that cluster (prod-eu-west1) has been configured to run Docker containers with a root volume bigger than the default (30G instead of 10G) in order to handle downloaded SDK:s and temporary build files.
 The volume size has been increased by a script provided as user data in the launch configuration of the auto-scaling group managing the cluster instances._

 ### Releasing
   The service is released by:
   1. Checkout the code that you would like to release: `git checkout master && git pull`
   1. Run `./server/scripts/build.sh`
   This will build the service and create a new Docker image.
   1. Run `./server/scripts/publish.sh`

   This will create a new task definition on AWS ECS and update the service to run this new version.
 The new version will be rolled out without any downtime of the service.

+### Common issues

+#### No space left

+The docker build area is set to 64GB.
+The area filling up will manifest itself as suddenly failing, where it previously succeeded.
+Then try building again, and you might see an error like:

+    mkdir: cannot create directory ‘/var/extender/.wine’: No space left on device

+You can solve this by removing the cached data:

+    $ rm ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/Docker.qcow2

+and then restart Docker, and build again.